 Solomon Asch’s Findings

-Solomon Asch was a 20th century Polish psychologist who has been hailed as one of the most-cited researchers on the topic of conformity.
-In the 1950’s, Asch conducted a number of experiments in order to understand the conditions that lead a person to conforming. ⁷
+Solomon Asch was a 20th-century Polish psychologist hailed as one of the most-cited researchers on conformity.
+In the 1950s, Asch conducted several experiments to understand the conditions that lead a person to conform. ⁷

 At Swarthmore College, Asch conducted an experiment where he showed participants a printed line that was a specific length.
 Following that was a series of additional lines of fluctuating lengths.
 One of these lines was the same length as the initial while the other two were much different.